snehring/trellis-sandbox/README.md

 # Trellis sandbox
-This is derived from [this example](https://github.com/stratum/stratum/tree/master/tools/mininet/examples/trellis) in this stratum github and is mostly me messing around
+This is derived from [this example](https://github.com/stratum/stratum/tree/master/tools/mininet/examples/trellis) in the stratum github and is mostly me messing around

 This sets up a 2 spine 4 leaf network with 9 hosts, 5 of which are lacp bonded on a paired switch